ABD-Z/C0deTracker/Readme.md

-### How to generate sound with CodeTracker?
+### How to generate sound with C0deTracker?

-Well, CodeTracker itself doesn't generate sound, it is note an audio API as we might think.
-All CodeTracker does is to read the instructions of a track, typed by the user, at time T and generate the corresponding sample of T. Those generated samples could be used with an audio API in order to hear the music.
-In my case, I used SFML (Standard Fast Multimedia Library) for that.
+Well, C0deTracker itself doesn't generate sound, it is note an audio API as we might think.
+All C0deTracker does is to read the instructions of a track, typed by the user, at time T and generate the corresponding sample of T. Those generated samples could be used with an audio API in order to hear the music.
+In my case, I used SFML (Simple Fast Multimedia Library) for that.